-4.5 TA/RA/GI Responsibilities
+5.5 TA/RA/GI Responsibilities

 - You are required to be in town (Columbia, MO) starting Monday of the week before classes start, to attend any pre-semester planning meetings, and you are required to remain in town through the end-of-semester grade submission deadline, unless your supervisor explicitly says otherwise in writing. - You should contact your supervising faculty member as soon as possible after receiving your appointment letter. - You should work responsibly and ask your supervisor for help when needed. - The standard TA/RA position (0.5 FTE, "half-time") is for 20 hours of work per week on average.
 Although you may work less some weeks, you should be prepared to work 20 hours each week. - As a GI/TA, you may not cancel a class, discussion, or office hours unless absolutely necessary.
 If possible, another TA should substitute for you to avoid cancellation.
 You must discuss with your supervising faculty before any cancellation or substitution.
 (A GI's supervisor is assigned based on the course they're teaching.) - As a GI/TA, you may be expected to interact with students.
 If you have reasons (e.g., medical) to refrain from close interaction with students, please let your supervisor know as soon as possible. - As a TA, you are expected to follow instructions given by either the head TA or the instructor (including GI).
 Failure to comply may result in reduction or withdrawal of future funding.
-Exceptionally good work will also be recognized and rewarded if possible. - In large lecture courses, all substantive matters regarding a TA's duties are to be decided by the supervising faculty in consultation with the assistants.
+Exceptionally good work will also be recognized and rewarded if possible. - In large lecture courses, all substantive matters regarding a TA's duties are to be decided by the supervising faculty in consultation with the assistants. - Consider how you look, smell, and dress when interacting with your supervisor or students, and try to appear professional.
+For example, wear clean clothing, bathe regularly, avoid strong-smelling cologne/perfume, avoid gratuitously offensive clothing, etc. Of course, there are some legally protected aspects of your appearance that you do not need to change just because a student doesn't like it; for example, if a student doesn't like being taught by a woman, you are not required to present as male.
+Please use your best judgment, or ask the DDS (or your supervisor) for advice about a particular situation.